shaloo/docs.arcana/docs/user-guides/mfa/mfa-ug.md

 <img src="/img/an_mfa_complete.png" alt="MFA PIN" class="an-screenshots-noeffects" width="30%"/>

-!!! note "Save your Security Answers"
+!!! an-note "Save your Security Answers"

       When logging in from a new device, MFA will require you to either answer three security questions correctly or provide the PIN.
 Make sure you save the responses to the security questions and the PIN carefully.